DanielaFlore/arch1-project2-nmaldonado2/project/README.md

 states.
 2. game_utils - source and header files for the buzzer, buttons, and led.
 3. states_and_interrupts - source and header files for the state transitions and interrupt handlers.
-Also includes the .s file for the state transition from game three to four.
+Also includes the .s file for the state transitions and interrupt handling for games/states two and three.

 ## Button Mapping